 Thanks to the WPML setup wizard, it’s easy to complete the process of making your single-language WordPress website multilingual.
 Through the wizard, you can set the default language of your site, before choosing the additional languages you’ll be publishing in.

-WPML makes it straightforward to set how your visitors will change language, with options including footer, sidebar or menu widgets, and language switchers.
+WPML makes it straightforward to define how your visitors can change the language, with options including footer, sidebar or menu widgets, and language switchers.
 You can also choose how the URLs for the different language versions of your content are constructed, including the use of subdomains, directories or URL parameters.

-When it comes to adding and managing the different versions of your content, WPML adds some controls to the WordPress editor screen that give you a quick way to switch languages and add translated content.
+When it comes to adding and managing the different versions of your content, WPML adds some controls to the WordPress Editor screen that give you a quick way to switch languages and add translated content.

 To make translating your website a little easier, WPML can quickly show you which areas of your site need translating.
 WPML also lets you add theme and plugin translations through your WordPress admin area, rather than having to upload the translated content in the widely used PO and MO file formats.

-Moving on from WPML, let’s look at how easy the free qTranslate X plugin is to use.
+Moving on from WPML, let’s look at how easy the free qTranslate XT plugin is to use.

-Unlike WPML, there’s not yet a setup wizard available for the qTranslate X plugin (although it’s reportedly under development).
+Unlike WPML, there’s no setup wizard for the qTranslate XT plugin.
 However, after activating qTranslate X on your WordPress website, a link to the startup guide is displayed, giving you an easy way to familiarize yourself with how the plugin works.

-Getting started with qTranslate X isn’t as easy as it is with WPML — largely because there’s no walkthrough of the key steps needed, and, unlike with WPML, the settings are tucked away under the top-level settings menu on your WordPress dashboard.
+Getting started with qTranslate XT isn’t quite as easy as it is with WPML — largely because there’s no walkthrough of the key steps, and, unlike with WPML, the settings are tucked away under the top-level settings menu in your WordPress Dashboard.

-However, once you’ve located the qTranslate X control panel, understating the settings and options is straightforward.
+However, once you’ve located the qTranslate XT control panel, understanding the settings and options is straightforward.

 If this approach doesn’t appeal, you also have the option of removing the language switcher buttons on the admin pages through the qTranslate XT settings.
 Doing so lets you enter multilingual content using language defining tags, but this method isn’t as user-friendly.

 Thanks to an update, as with WPML, qTranslate XT now displays a button on the WordPress Editor that lets you copy the content from one language version of a post to another.
-This means you’ll need to either remember the original post content as you carry out the translation or copy and paste it over yourself.
+This means you don’t have to remember the original post content as you carry out the translation or copy and paste it over yourself.

-To make your life easier when trying to determine what needs to be translated, qTranslate X highlights the fields on a page that should have translated content.
-Switching between versions is seamless, thanks to the way the new set of fields is displayed instantly.
+To make life easier when determining what needs to be translated, qTranslate XT displays blue lines to highlight the fields on a page that should have translated content.

-Like the other free option in this multilingual WordPress plugin comparison, Polylang doesn’t have a quick start guide or a walkthrough setup wizard.
+Like qTranslate XT, Polylang — the other free option in this multilingual WordPress plugin comparison — doesn’t have a quick start guide or a walkthrough setup wizard.
 However, if you visit the Polylang website you’ll find documentation to help you get started.

 Once you’ve defined which languages you’re going to be publishing content in, you can move on to translating the strings used by your theme and plugins.
-Strings refer to the text displayed on your website that isn’t part of post or page content, and includes the site title, site tagline and date formats.
+Strings refer to text displayed on your website that isn’t part of post or page content, and includes the site title, site tagline, date formats and more.

-After you’ve added the translations for the text used by your theme, including the widgets and menus, you can start translating your posts and pages.
-Creating the additional language versions of a post is very straightforward.
+After you’ve added the translations for the text used by your website and its theme, including the widgets and menus, you can start translating your posts and pages.
+Creating additional language versions of a post is very straightforward.

-Simply clicking on the corresponding flag in the Languages box on the sidebar or from the dropdown menu on the admin bar, and you can access the other version of the post or page in that language.
-Unfortunately, as with qTranslate X, there’s no option to copy the content from one language version of a post to another — a timesaving feature that WPML does have.
+Click on the corresponding flag in the Languages box on the sidebar or from the dropdown menu on the admin bar, and you can access the other version of the post or pages.
+Unfortunately, there’s no way to copy the content from one language version of a post to another — a timesaving feature that WPML and qTranslate XT both have.

-Both WPML and qTranslate X add a language switcher to the WordPress dashboard that changes the language used in the admin pages of your site.
-However, Polylang doesn’t have this feature, so there’s no quick way to switch the language used on the admin area of your WordPress website.
+Both WPML and qTranslate XT also add a language switcher to the WordPress Dashboard that changes the language used in the admin pages of your site.
+However, Polylang doesn’t have this feature, so there’s no quick way to switch the language via the plugin used on the admin area of your WordPress website.

 Keeping track of which content on your site has been translated has the potential to become a major headache.
 Thankfully, the best multilingual WordPress plugins have features to help you manage your translations more effectively.

 WPML has a sophisticated search tool that makes it easy to find content that needs attention.
-Through the WPML Translation Management screen, you can filter content according to its translation status and find documents in specific languages, and, with translation statuses such as ‘complete’, ‘in progress’, ‘needs updating’, and ‘not translated’, you and your team can quickly see which content needs work.
+Through the WPML Translation Management screen, you can filter content according to its translation status and find documents in specific languages.
+Translation statuses, such as ‘complete’, ‘in progress’, ‘needs updating’, and ‘not translated’, mean you and your team can quickly see which content needs work.

 This approach does work, but, as your site grows, you may find it difficult to keep track of which content needs translating.

-Each plugin in this comparison gives you the ability to hide from users content that hasn’t been translated into all of the different languages supported by your site.
+Each option in this multilingual plugin comparison gives you the ability to hide content from users that hasn’t been translated into all of the different languages supported by your site.
 This can be a good way to avoid frustrating visitors who are expecting to find a post in their language when the translation hasn’t been carried out yet.

-All of these multilingual plugins give you a range of options to determine how your site will handle links to the different language versions of your content.
+These multilingual plugins also give you a range of options to determine how your site will handle links to the different language versions of your content.
 Language codes in your site’s URLs, subdomains, separate domains or subdirectories are all available options.

 If you’re not going to be translating the content yourself, you may want to use a translator.
-Some of the options in this comparison can assist you with translators and translation services.
+Some of the options in this comparison can assist you with finding translators and translation services.

-WPML can connect your website to a number of translation services — all via your WordPress dashboard.
+WPML lets you integrate your website with a number of translation services — all via your WordPress Dashboard.
 After you’ve created accounts with the supported translation services, you can begin marking content that you’d like to have translated.
-You can then send that content to be translated, and receive and pay for the completed work, all from within your WordPress website’s admin area.
+You can then send that content to be translated, as well as receive and pay for the completed work, all from within your WordPress Dashboard.

-So far, the authors of qTranslate X haven’t added any support for working with translation service providers from within the plugin.
+So far, the authors of qTranslate XT haven’t added any support for working with translation service providers from within your website.

-Polylang can be combined with the free Lingotek Translation plugin to simplify the process of working with professional translators.
+Polylang integrates with the free Lingotek Translation plugin to simplify the process of working with professional translators.
 The Lingotek plugin can also provide free machine translation for websites, giving you the option of automatically translating your content when using Polylang.